robmasocco/AOS-TAG/ideas.md

 ## ACCESS TO AN INSTANCE, REMOVAL, ADDITION

-There are 3 kinds of threads: *receivers*, *senders*, *removers*.
+There are 4 kinds of threads: *receivers*, *senders*, *removers*, *adders*.

 Keep in mind that senders and removers always return, never deadlock, so their critical section time is always constant.
 Each entry in the array holds two rw_semaphores and a pointer.
 Remember that *lock* and *unlock* are called *down* and *up* for semaphores.
 The first rw_sem is for receivers as readers, the second is for senders as readers, both are for removers as writers.

 When a remover comes, it trylocks the receivers's one as a writer, then **eventually** locks the senders's one as a writer, then flips the instance pointer to NULL, releases both locks and does its thing **afterwards** for the sake of speed.
-Note that the first trylock could mean either that the instance is really there but there's at least one writer in it, or that the instance isn't there, so nothing to do either way.
+Note that the first trylock could mean either that the instance is really there but there's at least one reader in it, or that the instance isn't there because it is being removed or created, so nothing to do either way.

 When a receiver comes it locks its semaphore as reader, checks the pointer, eventually does its thing and unlocks its semaphore as reader.
 When a sender comes it locks its semaphore as reader, checks the pointer, eventually does its thing and unlocks the semaphore as reader.
-These are both real locks since potential writers are *removers* and *adders*, and both have a very short and deterministic critical section, and are deadlock-proof.
+These are both real locks since potential writers are *removers* and *adders*, both having a very short and deterministic critical section, and are deadlock-proof.

-Things are a little bit different when *adding* an instance: at first, the bitmask is atomically checked for a free spot, then the *adder thread* locks both rw_sems as a writer since being the pointer *NULL*, eventual readers/writers would almost immediately get out, then sets the pointer to that of a new instance struct.
+Things are a little bit different when *adding* an instance: at first, the bitmask is atomically checked for a free spot, then the *adder* thread locks both rw_sems as a writer since being the pointer *NULL*, eventual readers/writers would almost immediately get out, then sets the pointer to that of a new instance struct.

 Also, threads that come from the VFS while doing an *open* must synchronize with *adders* and *removers* to take a snapshot of each instance before it fades away.
 This can be accomplished by locking the senders rw_sem and checking the instance pointer.
-Using the receivers one causes a false positive for removers that want to check if no reader is there, but that would only have to wait for the snapshot to be taken since these threads deterministically release this rw_sem shortly after.
+Using the receivers one causes a false positive for removers that want to check if no reader is there, this way they'd only have to wait for the snapshot to be taken since these threads deterministically release this rw_sem shortly after.

 ## POSTING A MESSAGE ON A LEVEL

 The writer posts a message in the level buffer (together with its size), updates the wakeup condition, then wakes readers up.
 Readers *memcpy* contents into an on-the-go-set array in the stack; then, they call *copy_to_user*.
-Buffers are preallocated for each level (a single page, compromise between complexity and resource usage).
-These sections run with preemption disabled for the sake of speed.
+Buffers are preallocated for each level (compromise between complexity and resource usage).
+Local copying sections run with preemption disabled for the sake of speed.

-The wakeup condition is a single value which is flipped each time a writer posts a message, and readers will always wait on the opposite value; thus, this works as a linearization point for the level data structure (evident if you see the pseudocode above).
+The wakeup condition is a single value which is flipped each time a writer posts a message, and readers will always wait on the opposite value; thus, this works as a linearization point for the level data structure state (evident if you see the pseudocode above).

 The condition value is protected by an rw_sem and there's also an atomic presence counter to distinguish between the moments when a message has been posted and has yet to be posted in a concurrent scenario for the readers, and make writers wait for all readers that got a condition value.
 This allows for some degree of concurrency, but heavily relies on having the wait queues APIs check the condition before going to sleep.
-Reading the current condition value at first, before atomically incrementing the presence counter, is very important to synch with the state, avoid deadlocks and be waited by the very next writer.
+Reading the current condition value at first, before atomically incrementing the presence counter, is very important to sync with the state, avoid deadlocks and be waited by the very next writer.

 # TODO LIST

-- BST-Dictionary implementation (also check and merge guidelines below and above).
+- Bitmask API, maybe as macros (array of *longs* or struct with one large bit field?).
+- BST-Dictionary implementation.
 - Signals, interrupts, preemption and the like checks against deadlocks and similar problems.
 Remember that wait queues functions return *-ERESTARTSYS* when a signal was delivered.
 Consider using local_locks to protect your (really) critical sections.
 See our little golden screenshot from our course materials to know how signals work (and remember: they're usermode shit, you just return -EINTR).
 - Check TSO compliance everywhere, add memory fences where needed.
 - Check against false cache sharing everywhere.
 Remember that one of our cache lines is 64-bytes long.